devosoft/Empirical/doc/library/base/base.md

 ## Empirical asserts

-These asserts function similarly to normal asserts, with a few important additional features: - If compiled with Emscripten they will provide pop-up alerts when run in a web browser. - emp_assert can take additional arguments.
-If the assert is triggered, those extra arguments will be evaluated and printed. - if NDEBUG -or- EMP_NDEBUG is defined, the expression in emp_assert() is not evaluated. - if EMP_TDEBUG is defined, emp_assert() goes into test mode and records failures, but does not abort. (useful for unit tests of asserts)
+These asserts function similarly to normal asserts, with a few important additional features:

+- If compiled with Emscripten they will provide pop-up alerts when run in a web browser.
+- emp_assert can take additional arguments.
+If the assert is triggered, those extra arguments will be evaluated and printed.
+- if NDEBUG **or** EMP_NDEBUG is defined, the expression in emp_assert() is not evaluated.
+- if EMP_TDEBUG is defined, emp_assert() goes into test mode and records failures, but does not abort. (useful for unit tests of asserts)

 Example: